apomalyn/tablecheck-fullstack-swe-takehome/README.md

 - Main branch protection rules
 - Workflows (GitHub Actions) to:
   - validate PRs
-  - build both part
+  - build both parts
 - GitHub releases
-- Semantic versions, both part are on 1.0.0.
+- Semantic versions, both parts are on 1.0.0.

+Also, I didn't forget to test the `waitlist_controller#position_stream` in the backend.
+Unfortunately, my knowledge of Rails and RSpec is lacking for that kind of test and I wanted to come back as soon as possible to you.
+I will keep working on it in the meantime.

 ## Architecture